This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chemotherapy medicines are used to kill cancer cells.
 You may receive one medicine or a combination of medicines.

-- Surgery may be used to remove a lump, a small portion of the breast, or the entire breast.
+- Surgery may be used to remove a lump, a small part of the breast, or the entire breast.

 What are the risks of treatment?